 For example, a competition is getting closer and you want to make the best out of that experience.
 You won’t just imagine one image in your mind, and that’s it.

 You will imagine the competition day so vividly, as if you’re really there.
-Focus on what if feels like, what sensations it awakes in your body, what’s the atmosphere like – make it very detailed.
-Then imagine how excited but calm and focused you are, and have stability and control in every move you make, how connected you and your partner are with each other and with the audience as well.
+Focus on what if feels like.
+Feel what sensations it awakes in your body, what’s the atmosphere like – make it very detailed.
+Then imagine how excited but calm and focused you are.
+Feel how you have stability and control in every move you make.
+Sense how connected you and your partner are with each other and with the audience as well.
 Imagine going through all five dances and giving your best every time, while being happy and grateful for that opportunity.

 The Body and the Mind are connected

 Thanks to many studies, today we can understand how strong the connection between body and mind is.
-Everything that you feel and imagine reflects on your body, and everything that you do with your body has an influence on your mind.
+Everything that you feel and imagine reflects on your body.
+Everything that you do with your body has an influence on your mind.
 This is why so many people practice yoga and meditation – to better understand this connection and maintain the balance between these two.

 But, here’s the thing that I find really fascinating – our mind doesn’t know the difference between what we really do and what we imagine.
-A lot of research in the sport field have been conducted on visualization exercises vs.physical activity, and the results were unbelievable!
+A lot of research in the sport field have been conducted on visualization exercises vs. physical activity.
+The results were unbelievable!